huntdatacenter/docs/docs/do-science/faq/access.md

 ### I have moved to a new institution, now what?

-You lab leader or lab coordinator will need to send us a [new user agreement](/administer-science/service-desk/lab-orders/#add-a-new-lab-user) when you move to a new institution.
+Your lab leader or lab coordinator will need to send us a [new user agreement](/administer-science/service-desk/lab-orders/#add-a-new-lab-user) when you move to a new institution.
 We will revoke your current VPN certificate and send you a new one the is registered on your new organization.

 ### What is Lab Access link ?